 - Don’t be surprised if you’re not asked for a reservation fee.
 Simmons says that in D.C., for example, it’s not uncommon for property managers to accept multiple applications.
 “In this market, a lot of rental properties can rent quickly, and some are first-come, first-serve,” she says.
 Find out how the application process works.

 - Part of the application fee goes toward a credit check.
 “Landlords typically want to see bill-paying history, but having no credit doesn’t rule you out,” Simmons says.
 If you have no credit, then you may be asked for a co-signer or guarantor.
-She recommends asking a relative ahead of time and having the guarantor in place before you apartment hunt.
+She recommends asking a relative ahead of time and having the guarantor in place before your apartment hunt.

 - Make sure you understand all the lease terms.
 Cannella says it’s especially important to watch for a lease that renews automatically.
-Know what kind of notice you need to give if you don’t want an automatic renewal.
+Know what kind of notice you need to give if you don’t want automatic renewal.

 If you’ve found an apartment that’s on the high end of your budget but has everything you want, be creative. .“Perhaps think about skipping that expensive latte each day and brew your coffee in your snazzy kitchen.
 Be clear what’s important — and look for sometimes obvious ways to save money.”